dockersamples/labspace-cagent/labspace/03-using-builtin-tools.md

 This developer agent is a good start, but there's one piece missing that would make it even better.
 It doesn't really know anything about the environment it is working in.
-It _could_ find it out by running shell scripts, but that's just wasting tokens. `cagent` can automatically add information about the environment the agent is working on by adding `add_environment_info: true` to the agent definition:
+It _could_ find it out by running shell scripts, but that's just wasting tokens. `docker agent` can automatically add information about the environment the agent is working on by adding `add_environment_info: true` to the agent definition: